fossunited/the-joy-of-programming/the-joy-of-programming/getting-started-jp/variables-jp.md

 print(name)
 ```

-Notice the different between using a variable and a string.
+Notice the difference between using a variable and a string.
 Notice the
 difference by observing the output of the following program.

 ```{.python .joy .example}